-Sign the petition to tell chocolate companies to clean up their cocoa supply chain and call on General Mills, Unilever and Mondelez to be more transparent on their cocoa procurement.
+Sign the petition to tell chocolate companies to clean up their cocoa supply chain and call on General Mills, Unilever, and Mondelez to be more transparent on their cocoa procurement.
 Urge the E.U. to compel companies to pay cocoa farmers a living income.

 Child slavery and child labor have plagued the cocoa industry in Côte d’Ivoire and Ghana —which produce 60% of the world’s cocoa—for decades.
 Despite promises from the world’s largest chocolate companies to eradicate the problem, evidence reveals that they have fallen far short of achieving their goal.
 1